rikosintie/Ubuntu4NetworkEngineers/docs/CH02-Install-Tools.md

 ![screenshot](img/Clipboard.png)

-Clicking on `Settings` (The :material-dots-vertical: icon in `Gnome Extensions` expose the settings menu) brings up a dialog with tons of options.
+Clicking on `Settings` brings up a dialog with tons of options.
+The :material-dots-vertical: icon in `Gnome Extensions` exposes the settings menu.
 The only option I changed is `Notifications, show notification on copy` so that I get a popup message when I copy something to the clipboard.

 ----------------------------------------------------------------